 For top-up applications, general practice experience will be assessed from the conclusion of the previous assessment period.
 Assessments will be made according to the policy in place at the time of the top-up application.
-New rules will not be applied retrospectively to already completed valid outcomes; however, a general practice experience post may not necessarily be assigned the same comparability rating in a subsequent application.
+New rules will not be applied retrospectively to already completed current outcomes; however, a general practice experience post may not necessarily be assigned the same comparability rating in a subsequent application.
 Any changes to the assessment of that post will apply from the previously assigned assessment date.